Farama-Foundation/MicroRTS-Py/README.md

 ## Environment Specification

-Here is a description of gym-microrts's observation and action space:
+Here is a description of Gym-μRTS's observation and action space:

 * **Observation Space.** (`Box(0, 1, (h, w, 27), int32)`) Given a map of size `h x w`, the observation is a tensor of shape `(h, w, n_f)`, where `n_f` is a number of feature planes that have binary values.
 The observation space used in this paper uses 27 feature planes as shown in the following table.
 A feature plane can be thought of as a concatenation of multiple one-hot encoded features.
 As an example, if there is a worker with hit points equal to 1, not carrying any resources, owner being Player 1, and currently not executing any actions, then the one-hot encoding features will look like the following: